runpod/docs/docs/serverless/endpoints/send-requests.md

 {
   "input": {},
   "policy": {
     "executionTimeout": int, // Time in milliseconds.
 Must be greater than 5 seconds.
-Default is 10 minutes.
     "lowPriority": bool, // Sets the job's priority to low.
 Default behavior escalates to high under certain conditions.
     "ttl": int // Time in milliseconds.
 Must be greater than or equal to 10 seconds.
 Default is 24 hours.
 Maximum is one week.
   }